elmah/Bootstrapper/README.md

 under your web application root then errors will automatically be logged there as XML files, using [`XmlFileErrorLog`][xmllog].

-ELMAH ships with six `ErrorLog` implementations that use a database as a persistent store:
+ELMAH ships with six `ErrorLog` implementations that use a database for
+storage:

 - `SqlErrorLog`
 - `SQLiteErrorLog`